JKachele/GameEngineC/README.md

-# ChessEngine
+# GameEngineC
-Chess game in C with OpenGL
+Game Engine in C with OpenGL